ddugovic/wordplay/README.md

 time-consuming strings.
 The program is currently optimized to speed execution in some cases when the `d` option is used.

-### Plurals and past tenses
+### Inflected forms

 The `words721.txt` does not contain plural forms of nouns obtained by adding "s" or "es".
 It usually does not contain verb forms obtained by adding "ed" or "d", and it does not contain many adjective forms obtained by adding "y".
-If the string you are anagramming contains an "s", try anagramming the string without the "s" and add an "s" in the output.
-This trick may also work effectively with "d" and "y".
+If the string you are anagramming contains an "s", try anagramming the string without the "s" to see if a singular form exists.
+This trick may also work effectively with "d" (past form) and "y" (inclined form).

 ### Apostrophes, hyphens, and other non-alphabetics

-All non-alphabetic characters in a word are preserved, INCLUDING BLANKS!!!
+All non-alphabetic characters in a word are preserved, INCLUDING SPACES!!!
 If you have a dictionary with words like "DON'T", "ONE-EYED", and "ATOMIC NUMBER", each will be correctly processed.
 Note that words like "ATOMIC NUMBER" or "KNOW IT ALL" in your word list will be considered